Skip to content

 • During your stay in Kenya all food and housing expenses will be covered from the night before formal instruction begins until the night you arrive back in Nairobi (after the trip down from Koobi Fora)

-• DATES: June 7th until July 21st.
-(6 weeks)
+• DATES: June 13th and July 26th (6 weeks)

 WHAT YOU ARE RESPONSIBLE FOR: